beginning of content

 Key facts

-• Plan for regular breaks and expect unscheduled stops, for example, for nappy changes and bathroom breaks.
+• For long drives, plan for regular breaks and expect unscheduled stops, for example, for nappy changes and bathroom breaks.

-• Make sure to bring plenty of snacks and bottles of water so your child can eat and drink along the way.
+• Bring plenty of snacks and bottles of water so your child can eat and drink along the way.

 • Bring some of your child's favourite toys and books to help keep them entertained in the car.